CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 with high precision for a wide range of tilt angles and large frequency ranges used in fisheries acoustics.</b>

-The code accompany the manuscript "High-Precision model for acoustic backscattering by liquid and gas filled prolate spheroid over a wide frequency range and tilt angles – Implications in fisheries acoustics" (Khodabandeloo et al.) submitted to the Journal of Sound and Vibration for review.
+The code accompany the paper "High-Precision model for acoustic backscattering by liquid and gas filled prolate spheroid over a wide frequency range and tilt angles – Implications in fisheries acoustics" published in the Journal of Sound and Vibration.

 The current release "ProlateSpheroidv0.9" is the release corresponding to the submission of the manuscript.